wamp-proto/wamp-proto/rfc/text/basic/bp_sessions.md

 There are few scenarios, when `ABORT` is used:

-* During session establishment, if peer decided to abort connect.
+* During session opening, if peer decided to abort connect.

 {align="left"}
         ,------.          ,------.